-J. Patrick Mackin was named President and Chief Executive Officer of CryoLife in September 2014.
-He was appointed to the CryoLife Board of Directors in October 2014, and he was appointed Chairman of the Board of Directors in April 2015.
-Mr. Mackin has more than 25 years of experience in the medical device industry.
-Prior to joining CryoLife, Mr. Mackin served as President of Cardiac Rhythm Disease Management, the then largest operating division of Medtronic plc (NYSE: MDT) ("Medtronic"), from August 2007 to August 2014.
+J. Patrick Mackin was named President and Chief Executive Officer of Artivion in September 2014.
+He was appointed to the Artivion Board of Directors in October 2014, and he was appointed Chairman of the Board of Directors in April 2015.
+Mr. Mackin has more than 30 years of experience in the medical device industry.
+Prior to joining Artivion, Mr. Mackin served as President of Cardiac Rhythm Disease Management, the then-largest operating division of Medtronic plc (NYSE: MDT) ("Medtronic"), from August 2007 to August 2014.
 At Medtronic, he previously held the positions of Vice President, Vascular, Western Europe and Vice President and General Manager, Endovascular Business Unit.
-Prior to joining Medtronic in 2002, Mr. Mackin worked for six years at Genzyme, Inc., serving as Senior Vice President and General Manager for the Cardiovascular Surgery Business Unit and as Director of Sales, Surgical Products division.
-Before joining Genzyme, Inc., Mr. Mackin spent four years at Deknatel/Snowden-Pencer, Inc. in various roles and three years as a First Lieutenant in the U.S. Army.
+Prior to joining Medtronic in 2002, Mr. Mackin worked for six years at Genzyme, Inc. ("Genzyme"), serving as Senior Vice President and General Manager for the Cardiovascular Surgery Business Unit and as Director of Sales, Surgical Products Division.
+Before joining Genzyme, Mr. Mackin spent four years at Deknatel/Snowden-Pencer, Inc., in various roles, and three years as a First Lieutenant in the U.S. Army.
 Mr. Mackin has served as a director of Opsens, Inc. (TSXV: OPS and OTCQX: OPSSF), a fiber optic sensors manufacturer, since 2016.
-Mr. Mackin has served as a director of Wright Medical Group N.V.
-(NASDAQ: WMGI), a global medical device company focused on extremities and biologics, since July 2018.
+Mr. Mackin served as a director of Wright Medical Group N.V.
+(NASDAQ: WMGI) ("Wright Medical"), a global medical device company focused on extremities and biologics, from July 2018 until November 2020, when Wright Medical was acquired by Stryker Corporation (NYSE: SYK).
 Mr. Mackin received an MBA from the Kellogg Graduate School of Management at Northwestern University and is a graduate of the U.S. Military Academy at West Point.

-The Board of Directors has determined that Mr. Mackin should serve as a director of CryoLife because of his business acumen and substantial senior leadership experience in the global medical device industry.
-In addition, the Board of Directors believes that it is appropriate and useful to have the President and Chief Executive Officer of CryoLife serve as a member of the Board of Directors.
+The Board of Directors has determined that Mr. Mackin should serve as a director of Artivion because of his business acumen and substantial senior leadership experience in the global medical device industry.
+In addition, the Board of Directors believes that it is appropriate and valuable to have the President and Chief Executive Officer of Artivion serve as a member of the Board of Directors.